The Cause

 Sarah Marshall is a seasoned communications professional with an eye toward promoting and managing brands - particularly in turbulent times.

 Sarah has decades of experience in brand management, media, internal and government relations in the areas of high tech, health care, telecom, energy, consumer and non-profit spaces.
-Sarah has worked with global companies such as Ivanti, Inc., AMD, Dell, Cisco Systems, Microsoft, and LEGO Education.

 Her non-profit work includes The Austin Center for Grief and Loss, Austin Recovery, Community First Village, Texas 4000, The Children’s Cancer Assn. and Breast Cancer Resource Center.